-SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE

 Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors and executive officers to file reports concerning their ownership of Company equity securities with the Securities and Exchange Commission and the Company.
-Based solely on a review of the copies of such forms furnished to the Company, or written representations that no Form 5 was required to be filed, the Company believes that, during the fiscal year ended December 31, 2003, all of its directors and executive officers complied with the Section 16(a) filing requirements.
+Based solely on a review of the copies of such forms furnished to the Company, or written representations that no Form 5 was required to be filed, the Company believes that, during the fiscal year ended December 31, 2004, all of its directors and executive officers complied with the Section 16(a) filing requirements, except that one Form 4 for each of Richard Gray, Richard Harris, Margaretta Noonan and Latham Williams reporting withholding of stock by the Company to satisfy income tax withholding requirements on the vesting of restricted shares and one Form 4 for Neil Funk reporting the grant of restricted shares were inadvertently filed late.